danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 - [devspace](https://www.devspace.sh/)
 - [devpod](https://devpod.sh/)

-Essentially all of them have different approaches to try and expose a remote kubernetes experience locally so you can make changes quickly, re-run your code and check how it behaves in a remote kubernetes environment surrounded by the other services you want to interact with.
+Essentially all of them have different approaches to try and expose a remote Kubernetes experience locally so you can make changes quickly, re-run your code and check how it behaves in a remote Kubernetes environment surrounded by the other services you want to interact with.

 That being said, even if you have the option of using remote development practices to try and force past the pain of having to rebuild a container image on every code change to check if it works - there's no faster feedback loop than local.

 Given that it is helpful in general to adhere to the design patterns documented by the somewhat famous [12 factor](https://12factor.net/) website, which can be described as a manifesto for modern software design practices to aid with development lifecycle and deployment issues.

-The loose coupling discussed in a different chapter is applicable here - where in you should have some sort of healthcheck capacity in your workloads so that kubernetes can use readiness and liveness probes to determine the health of the deployment.
-This manifests in having applications running in the traditional sense but if your lose connectivity to a backend database, while the microservice itself hasn't suffered a runtime fault it should still then provide a failed liveness probe so kubernetes can create an event and subsequently alert operators of the cluster.
+The loose coupling discussed in a different chapter is applicable here - where in you should have some sort of healthcheck capacity in your workloads so that Kubernetes can use readiness and liveness probes to determine the health of the deployment.
+This manifests in having applications running in the traditional sense but if your lose connectivity to a backend database, while the microservice itself hasn't suffered a runtime fault it should still then provide a failed liveness probe so Kubernetes can create an event and subsequently alert operators of the cluster.

 On top of that your applications shouldn't be providing their own cluster wide services due to collisions in resources.
-In the current design of kubernetes the Custom Resource Definition objects are cluster scoped, so even if you wanted to put an application controller in an application deployment - e.g. Confluent for Kubernetes - you wouldn't gain much agility on decoupled upgrade cycles as any breaking changes to the CRD would affect the operation of all the operators on the cluster regardless.
+In the current design of Kubernetes the Custom Resource Definition objects are cluster scoped, so even if you wanted to put an application controller in an application deployment - e.g. Confluent for Kubernetes - you wouldn't gain much agility on decoupled upgrade cycles as any breaking changes to the CRD would affect the operation of all the operators on the cluster regardless.
 So if you need a controller to deploy some components these controllers should live in the platform stack as optional deployments.

 !!! note